 See How You Eat takes a different approach to food tracking.
 Instead of being focused on counting calories, you take photos of your meals.
 In so doing, you can hopefully build better habits without getting discouraged.

 3. FatSecret Calorie Counter

-For those of you who want a more traditional calorie tracker, then look no further than FatSecret.
-It's a full-featured app that also does its best to be as minimal as possible.
+For those who want a more traditional calorie tracker, look no further than FatSecret.
+It's a full-featured app that does its best to be as minimal as possible.
 Whereas other apps, some of which are on this list, bombard you with options and features, FatSecret keeps things simple yet powerful.

-FatSecret lets you keep track of your meals, your exercise, and your weight.
-Not only is there a big database of items to slot into your meal logs, but there's also a barcode scanner to go in tandem with that database.
+FatSecret lets you keep track of your meals, exercise, and weight.
+Not only is there an extensive database of items to slot into your meal logs, but there's also a barcode scanner to go in tandem with that database.
 You even get Google Fit integration.

 Finally, FatSecret boasts a community element to keep you motivated and engaged.
 When you do things alone, it's easy to feel overwhelmed, so having a community of people going through the same thing can be really helpful for your success.
 FatSecret syncs with an account and is free, with a subscription unlocking more features.

 Another good counter